openfoodfacts/openfoodfacts-infrastructure/docs/reports/2023-07-off2-off-reinstall.md

 **Warning**: after changing lxc idmap, the alex user which I already created, now as an id which is not mapped correctly.
 More over it was a mistake to create it immediatly as it have id 1000, which should be reserved to *off* user.
 This makes it impossible to log with ssh as .ssh/authorized_keys is not readable !

-To remedy that, on obf and opf, using pct enter 111/2, we will also create off user:
+To remedy that, on $SERVICE and opf, using pct enter 111/2, we will also create off user:
 ```bash
 usermod -u 1001 alex
 groupmod -g 1001 alex